rlangefe/pygemma/README.md

 - [qnorm 0.8.1](https://github.com/Maarten-vd-Sande/qnorm)

 ## Installation
-The installation of `pyGEMMA` is straightforward and can be informed using Python's `pip` package manager.
+The installation of `pyGEMMA` is straightforward and can be performed using Python's `pip` package manager.
 Here, we detail the installation process using a `virtualenv` Python enviroment.
 This has been tested with the configuration listed in the [Software Requirements](#software-requirements) section.
 While installation may be possible with other configurations, we it has only been tested with the configuration we list.

 1. Create your Python environment and activate it.
 Using `virtualenv`, this can be done by running
 ```bash